dhruba-samanta/dhruba-samanta.github.io/README.md

 *_Journal Highlight –Oct 2021 volume cover, Paleoceanography and Paleoclimatology_

 9) **Samanta, D.**, Goodkin, N. F. & Karnauskas, K. B. (2021).
-Volume and heat transport in the South China Sea and Maritime Continent at present and the end of the 21st century. **Journal of Geophysical Research: Oceans**,  doi: https://doi.org/10.1029/2020JC016901.
+[Volume and heat transport in the South China Sea and Maritime Continent at present and the end of the 21st century](https://doi.org/10.1029/2020JC016901). **Journal of Geophysical Research: Oceans**.
 Impact Factor: 4.33

-*_Among the most downloaded articles within 12 months of publication in JGR Oceans_ _
+*_Among the most downloaded articles within 12 months of publication in JGR Oceans _
 10) Hari Prasad, K. B. R. R., Ramu, D. A., Rao, S. A., Hameed, S. N., **Samanta, D.**, & Srivastav,
 A. (2021).
 [Reducing systematic biases over Indian region in CFS V2 by dynamical